bleeckerj/Files2Book/README.md

 This utility has been used to create the shelf books of the Slack channels for OMATA.
 The extraction of all content from those Slack channels is handled by the separate repository [SlackExporterForOmata](https://github.com/bleeckerj/SlackExporterForOmata).

+The steps are to first use SlackExporterForOmata to extract all the messages and files and everything from the channels.
+The messages appear as gigantic structured data JSON files and the data files that have been shared in the channel appear in a sidecar directory called, you know ``“files”``.

+Then running `process_all_slack_dirs.py` (here from this repo) will churn on all of that and make pages and combined PDFs for each Slack channel suitable for printing books and putting them on your shelf.
+(It will not create the covers and spine..you have to do that by hand at the moment.)

+Oh, the `SlackExporterForOmata` will also create an `avatar` directory containing tiny avatar icons, and a few other json files like `channels.json` and `users.json`. `user.json is used here to create tables and indices of various sorts.

 ## Requirements

 ```bash